-The real yield curve is derived from the nominal yield curve under the assumption of fixed inflation expectations.
-This assumption is fairly plausible because, in the simulation exercises, index-linked bonds are only issued at 10-year and 30-year maturities and expectations for inflation 10 years and beyond within the same credible monetary policy framework are likely to be relatively well anchored, as we have assumed.23 The nominal and real yield curves are modelled from a combination of theoretical considerations and empirical evidence.
-Importantly, the yield curves are modelled so that on average they are inverted at the long end
+simulation exercises, index-linked bonds are only issued at 10-year and 30-year maturities and expectations for inflation 10 years and beyond into the future within the same credible monetary policy framework are likely to be relatively well anchored, as we have assumed.6 expectations of RPI inflation.

+The nominal and real yield curves are modelled from a combination of theoretical considerations and empirical evidence.
+Importantly, the yield curves are modelled so that on average they are inverted at the long end, consistent with the average shape of the UK yield curves over the period 1998 - 2004.